phyllog/FishInverAtlas_Ricard/README.md

 2) archiving code at DFO Maritimes Region.
 In 2020 Dan Ricard and Nancy Shackell shared code with Catalina Gomez to reproduce its outputs.

-This repo will update code assembled in Ricard and Shachell (2013) using new tools (e.g. mar.wrangling, csasdown) and developments.
+This repo will update code assembled in Ricard and Shackell (2013) using new tools (e.g. mar.wrangling, csasdown) and developments.